mach25/permissions_by_term/README.txt

 DESCRIPTION
 -----------
 Restricts users from accessing the nodes related to specific taxonomy terms per roles and users.
-Restriction also works for the view, which is replacing the page for taxonomy term related nodes from the Drupal core (taxonomy/term/TERM-ID).
+Restriction also works for views, if teaser display mode is used.

 Permissions by Term module additionally disallows users to select taxonomy terms, for which they don't have access, on the node edit form.